GauntletWizard/prometheus-kubernetes/README.md

 Grafana has extensive configuration via WebUI and via Environment Variables.
 It is recommended to review it independently.
 The included configuration uses a single Grafana instance backed by a SQlite
 #### Backends:
-Grafana relies upon the Prometheus instances for high availability.
+Grafana relies upon the Prometheus instances for storage, and their availability is the primary factor.
 The included configuration also uses a provisioned volume to store a configuration database.
-For higher availability, you can switch it's storage backend to use Postgres, and run Grafana as a deployment instead. (https://grafana.com/docs/grafana/latest/administration/configuration/#database)
+For higher availability, you can switch it's storage backend to use Postgres, and run Grafana as a deployment instead. (https://grafana.com/docs/grafana/latest/administration/configuration/#database).
 #### Frontends:
-Grafana provides a WebUI, and can be the only part of this infrastructure exposed if you so wish
+Grafana provides a WebUI, and can be the only part of this infrastructure exposed if you so wish.
+Grafana's Explore interface has advantages over the native Prometheus graph interface, and dashboards are the interface you should be using for day-to-day metrics and primary investigation of alerts
+#### Operations:
+Make sure you backup your Grafana dashboards on a regular basis.
+There are two approaches to this: One is to use the Grafana API to make static file copies of each dashboard, and the other is to backup the whole database of Grafana.
+Initially or on small applications the former might be simpler, but once Postgres is a required component of Grafana backups will likely be integrated.

 ### Node-exporter
 The Prometheus [Node Exporter](https://prometheus.io/docs/guides/node-exporter/) exposes a wide variety of hardware- and kernel-related metrics.